Positives

 Telos Backslash Camber Profile

-The Telos BacksSash is pretty tapered, set back and directional but it doesn’t feel like it’s super tapered and you can even flirt with a little bit of front foot weighted drive through a turn.
-There is a good bit of camber with a little bit of early rise before the nose but it almost has that technical/catchy full camber feel to it.
+The Telos BacksSlash is pretty tapered, set back, and directional, but it doesn’t feel overly tapered, and you can even flirt with a little bit of front-foot-weighted drive through a turn.
+There is a good bit of camber with a little bit of early rise before the nose, but it almost has that technical/catchy full camber feel to it.

 Flex Personality

-Telos is doing cool things when it comes to flex personality.
-It makes the Telos BackSlash pop really well while still feeling pretty damp for it’s size.
-It was pretty easy to butter the 148 but the 153 was a little more work.
+Telos is doing cool things with its flex personality.
+It makes the Telos BackSlash pop really well while still feeling pretty damp for its size.
+It was pretty easy to butter the 148, but the 153 was a little more work.

 Speed

 The base of the Telos BackSlash has good glide to it.
-It’s not super fast but definitely in the fast easy gliding peer group.
+It’s not super fast, but definitely in the fast, easy gliding peer group.
 The 153 felt damp and bombed exceptionally well.
 It felt like it was 8cm longer.
-The 148 was really damp for it’s size but was a touch too chattery for my weight.
-If it was just a little longer I think that would really help it handle speed better.
+The 148 was really damp for its size, but was a touch too chattery for my weight.
+If it were just a little longer, I think that would really help it handle speed better.

 Uneven Terrain